7 Types of Industrial Mixers

 #6 Static Mixers

-Static mixers are usually used to mix gases, liquids or liquids and gases together.
-It may use a series of blockages that force the materials together and break down the substances so they mix, similar to an emulsifier.
+Static mixers are usually used to mix gases, liquids, or liquids and gases together.
+They may use a series of internal blockages or baffles that force the materials together and break down the substances so they mix, similar to an emulsifier.
+Because they have no moving parts, static mixers are commonly used in chemical processing, water treatment, and other continuous-flow applications where low maintenance and reliable operation are important.
 Static mixers can run into challenges with capacity and mixing effectiveness.

 #7 Planetary Mixer